junsik45/MatrixMul/README.md

 make
 ```
 Note that the size of the matrix is fixed at compilation.
 To change the size of the matrix, you should refer to the commented out lines in 'benchmark.sh'
+For GPU codes, you need NVIDIA CudaToolkits.
+I used A100 GPUs and cudatoolkit 12.2.
+Current benchmark shows 9.225 TFlops and it's quite close to cuBLAS result which is 11.505 TFlops.
+Theoretical Maximum should be 19.5 TFlops which is the float32 nominal performance from NVIDIA catalogue.

 ## Usage